-The number of license key failures when loading the source or target.
-License keys can be bad for reasons such as: expiration of evaluation keys, duplicate keys, incorrect keys, etc.
+The number of license key failures when loading the Carbonite Availability and Carbonite Move functionality on a server.
+License keys can be bad for reasons such as expiration of evaluation licenses, duplicate licenses, incorrect licenses, and so on.

 Kernel, TargetOpenHandles